-- the manufacture and sale of cigarettes in the United States through our Liggett Group LLC ("Liggett") and Vector Tobacco Inc. ("Vector Tobacco") subsidiaries. - the sale of electronic cigarettes ("e-cigarettes") in the United States through our Zoom E-Cigs LLC ("Zoom") subsidiary, and - the real estate business through our New Valley LLC ("New Valley") subsidiary, which is seeking to acquire additional operating companies and real estate properties.
+- the manufacture and sale of cigarettes in the United States through our Liggett Group LLC ("Liggett") and Vector Tobacco Inc. ("Vector Tobacco") subsidiaries, - the sale of electronic cigarettes ("e-cigarettes") in the United States through our Zoom E-Cigs LLC ("Zoom") subsidiary, and - the real estate business through our New Valley LLC ("New Valley") subsidiary, which is seeking to acquire additional operating companies and real estate properties.
 New Valley owns 70.59% of Douglas Elliman Realty, LLC ("Douglas Elliman Realty"), which operates the largest residential brokerage company in the New York metropolitan area.

 Zoom entered the United States e-cigarette market in limited retail distribution outlets in 2013.
 Zoom's operations are included in our "E-Cigarettes" reporting segment.
-Our exposure to Zoom, as of March 31, 2015, was approximately \$4,973, which was primarily comprised of Zoom's inventory.
+Our exposure to Zoom, as of June 30, 2015, was approximately \$3,411, which was primarily comprised of Zoom's inventory and point of sale marketing material.
+We have seen significant changes in the e-cigarette market over the past year with apparent declines in the sales of disposable and rechargeable e-cigarettes while open system vapor products that feature refillable tanks and use low-cost flavored liquids have demonstrated mixed results.
+Additionally, we believe uncertainties exist related to the regulation of e-cigarettes, including open system vapor products.
+Given this backdrop, our primary focus on e-cigarettes is to stay prepared to pursue opportunities if they occur.